Computing Across America, Chapter 14

 Who knows?
 Maybe some of those deities in our private universes get together now and then for a bit of fun.

-NOTE: The story of my reconnection with my bio-mom is told in more detail as chapter 7 in Shadow Mothers: Stories of Adoption and Reunion, by Linda Back McKay.
+NOTE: The story of my reconnection with my bio-mom is told in more detail as chapter 7 in this book:

 You must log in to post a comment.